-The mouse or shift and arrow keys may be used to select data that can be copied (Control-C) and then pasted into another program.
-Additionally, a text file named demname.sts is created that may be imported into another program such as a spreadsheet or word processor table.
-If this menu item is disabled, then the stability index grid has not been updated since calibration parameters have been adjusted.
-Select the 'Update Grids and Lines' menu item to update the grid and enable statistics calculation.
+The mouse or shift and arrow keys may be used to select data that can be copied (Control-C) or right click on the table and copy, and then pasted into another program.
+If this button is disabled, then the stability index grid has not been updated since calibration parameters have been adjusted.
+Select the 'Update Grids' menu item to update the grid and enable statistics calculation.

-4.11 The Rex Tool
+4.10 The Rex Tool

 When the SINMAP extension is loaded, a tool with a dog figure (Rex) is added to the right side of the tool bar.
-The Rex tool is available for selecting landslide points in either the SA Plot view or the DEM map view and having the same landslide point highlighted in the other view.
+The Rex tool is available for selecting landslide points in either the SA Plot view or the DEM map and having the same landslide point highlighted in the other view.
 The Rex feature proves useful to the user who is attempting to understand the slope-area conditions that lead to the occurrence of a particular landslide.
 (You can visualize Rex as your trusty dog that sniffs out the appropriate landslide points.)